-My areas of interest include transnational biopolitics, postcolonial criticisms, critical animal studies/posthumanisms, feminist science and technology studies, medical humanities, and performance and literary theories.
-My current research focuses on how assemblages of humans, other animals, and technologies mediate the power relations of sex/gender, race, disability, and species in a transnational context.
+My areas of interest include biopolitics, postcolonial critiques, posthumanisms, performance and literary theories, and feminist studies of science, technology, and medicine.
+My current research focuses on assemblages of humans, other animals, and technologies.
+I’m curious about how these assemblages mediate the relations of sex/gender, race, disability, and species in a transnational context, and what kinds of ethics and aesthetics might arise from there.

 I'm currently completing my book project Prosthetic Memories, examining the ethics of embodied memory in an age of transnational mobility and biotechnology by examining the diasporic tongue (as both language and organ), animal cloning, and human stem cell research across the United States and South Korea.

 - "'Warm Robots' for Children with Autism Spectrum Disorder?
-The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," manuscript submitted for review
+The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," under revision for resubmission

 - “The Biopolitics of Languaging in the Cybernetic Fold: A Decolonial and Queer Ear to the Cosmo-poetics,” a special issue on Biopolitics, Necropolitics, and Cosmopolitics for the Journal of Gender Studies 29.1 (2020)